i-dot-ai/redbox/README.md

 npx parcel watch
 ```

-Once this has been done, `django-compressor` should work automatically to
-compile the govuk-frontend SCSS on the first request and any subsequent request
-after the SCSS has changed.
-In the meantime it will read from `frontend/CACHE`,
-which is `.gitignore`d.

-When we get to production, we can prepopulate `frontend/CACHE` using `manage.py
-compress` before building our container, which will mean that every request
-will be served from the cache.

-`django-compressor` also takes care of fingerprinting and setting cache headers
-for our CSS so it can be cached.

 On initial app setup you will need to run `poetry run python manage.py collectstatic` to copy them to the `frontend` folder from where `runserver` can serve them.
+Or you can run `make build-django-static` which combines the parcel build and collectstatic commands.

 ## How to deploy